| Leif Ericson model kit (1968) Designer Matt Jefferies worked on Gene Roddenberry's Star Trek (creating

 Lief Ericson kit.
 (Image below of the Pegasus has been flipped back to

+aid comparison.)
 The story does not quite end there, for the design got a further lease of

 life from the pens of Larry Niven and Jerry Pournelle, when it was re-imagined

-You can find more images from the War Of The Worlds TV series in the Film and TV Gallery
+as the INSS MacArthur for their collaborative novel The Mote In Gods Eye.
+You can find more images from the War Of The Worlds TV series in the Film and TV Gallery |